 Figure 3.
 Distribution of FRed coldspots across marine provinces.
 Below the map is the projection of the species assemblages of two marine provinces in the multidimensional functional space.
 The coloured polygons indicate the volume of the functional space occupied by the province-specific species pool, while the dashed lines trace the volume of the functional space occupied by the global species pool.
 Dots with black outline indicate the top 10 FUSE species of each marine province.

+Conclusions

+[INSERT]

+Materials and Methods

+[INSERT]